 Disconnect the unit and check the warning lamp or gauge reading.
 If the warning light remains on with the sending unit disconnected, there is probably a short to ground in the warning lamp circuit.
 Likewise, if there is no change in a gauge reading the problem is in the instrumentation not the engine.

-If a check of oil pressure reveals unusually low oil pressure readings, check the oil filter.
-It is possible the oil filter might be plugged with gunk.
+If a check of oil pressure reveals unusually low pressure readings, check the oil filter.
+It is possible the oil filter might be clogged with gunk.
 Replace the oil filter and see if that makes a difference.

 Finally, Checking The Bottom End

 The next step would be to drop the oil pan and check the oil pump pickup screen.
 Check to see that the pickup tube is properly mounted and positioned, firmly attached to the oil pump (no leaks) and is not obstructed.

 If the oil pump is mounted inside the crankcase, the next step might be to remove and inspect the pump.
 A broken pump drive would tell you something entered and jammed the pump.
 If the pump is worn or damaged, replacement is the only option.

 If the pump appears to be okay, the next step would be to measure the rod and main bearing clearances.
 Check the clearances on the main bearing closest the pump (since this has the greatest effect on pressure), and clearances on the furthest rod bearing (since this will show the greatest wear).
 If the crankshaft bearings are worn, they will need to be replaced.
 But before you do so, carefully inspect and measure the crankshaft journals to check for wear, scoring, out-of-round and taper.
 If the journals are worn, the crankshaft will have to be reground or replaced.